 It is no big news that aging is a part of life; however, a lot has changed since being fifty was considered "old age."
 We live longer, and the aging process has significantly slowed with medical advances.
 But we must do our part in helping our bodies reach that potential.

 Even if you have been a couch potato most of your life, becoming active, even if you are over 40, will improve health and independence as you get older.

-That is why it is vital to remain active and independent as you get older.
-There is an abundance of ways to do that with help and even on your own.
+Regular check-ups and remaining active are vital to maintain a better quality of life as we age.
+There are many ways to do that with help and even on your own.
 Being active starts now, and if you follow some simple tips, you can achieve your goal in no time.

 Health and Bodies Change with Aging - Being Active Leads to Independence

 The more you move, the more you will be able to move in the future.
 Naturally, our minds and our bodies will experience declines as we age.
 We might not be as quick or as agile as we were in our twenties.
 But that is no reason to give up.

 Studies have shown that longevity is created by the proper diet and daily activities.